philbuchanan/Accordion-Shortcodes/readme.txt

 3. The Accordion Item shortcode insertion dialog box

 == Changelog ==
+= 2.3.1 =
+* Now compatible up to WordPress 4.6
+* FIXED: A bug with a deprecated function in jQuery

 = 2.3.0 =
 * NEW: Added setting to set initial state (open or closed) of individual accordion items on page load
 * NEW: Added wp-config option to disable the TinyMCE extension